hardlyknowem/declare_config/README.md

 To run tests once with coverage, use `pipenv run pytest` from the project root.
 To run tests continuously during development, run `pipenv run ptw` instead.

+To upload to PyPi, run `pipenv run setup.py upload`.